-Lubert-Adler's investment team consists of more than 15 experienced professionals with strong backgrounds in real estate acquisition, redevelopment, asset management, distressed restructurings, structured finance, and capital markets.
+Lubert-Adler's investment team consists of more than 17 experienced professionals with strong backgrounds in real estate acquisition, redevelopment, asset management, distressed restructurings, structured finance, and capital markets.
 Additionally, Lubert-Adler has established an extensive network of industry relationships and strategic third-party operating partners, who are critical in creating real estate transaction flow.

-Lubert-Adler provides investment management services to its sponsored private real estate funds including certain permitted investment vehicles, each of which are organized as privately offered pooled investment vehicles ("Funds" or "Lubert-Adler Funds").
-The Funds will invest in real estate or real-estate related investments.
+Lubert-Adler provides investment management services to its sponsored private real estate funds including certain previously launched permitted investment vehicles, all of which are organized as privately offered pooled investment vehicles (collectively known as the "Funds" or "Lubert-Adler Funds").
+The Funds will invest in real estate or real estate related investments.
 The Funds will typically have the majority ownership of an underlying joint venture partnership or limited liability company ("Joint Venture Entities") that invest in the underlying real estate property, and invest in such Joint Venture Entities, alongside with a third-party operating partner and/or co-investor.
-The Funds typically retain approval rights over certain major decisions, and the operating partners typically control the day-to-day management of the joint venture and receive compensation from these joint ventures for their services.
-Depending upon the services which the operating partner performs, their compensation may include, but not be limited to an asset management fee, property management fee, leasing fees, development fees, consulting fees, a promote or carried interest, or one or more of such fees].
+The Funds typically retain approval rights over certain major decisions but in certain Funds, may control Joint Venture Entities, while the operating partners typically control the day-to-day management of the joint venture and receive compensation from these joint ventures for their services.
+Depending upon the services which the operating partner performs, their compensation may include, but not be limited to an asset management fee, property management fee, leasing fees, development fees, consulting fees, a promote or carried interest, or one or more of such fees.
 Such compensation paid to these third-party operating partners will not offset Lubert-Adler's management fees or be treated as "special income."
+For the Funds or Joint Venture Entities in which there isn't a third-party operating partner, Lubert-Adler or the Fund may hire consultants to perform similar functions at the expense of the Fund.
 Sometimes, additional special purpose entities are included in the ownership structure for tax, financing, control or other purposes.
-Lubert-Adler also serves as a general partner to the Lubert-Adler/Laramar Urban Neighborhood ("Urban Fund"), the Student Housing Joint Venture, L.P. and Lubert-Adler Delray QOF Fund, L.P. along with unaffiliated third-party general partners.

-Therefore, any references to a real estate investment generally will include direct or indirect ownership in a Joint Venture Entity which, in turn, directly or indirectly owns the real estate.
-References herein to Lubert-Adler will include, as the context requires, various entities controlled by Lubert-Adler or its partners and entities in which Lubert-Adler provides investment management services, such as affiliated general partners and management companies (i.e., relying advisers).
+Therefore, any references to a real estate investment generally will include direct or indirect ownership in a Joint Venture Entity which, in turn, directly or indirectly owns the underlying real estate.
+References herein to Lubert-Adler will include, as the context requires, various entities controlled by Lubert-Adler or its partners and entities in which Lubert-Adler provides investment management services, such as affiliated general partners and management companies (i.e., Relying Advisers).